Default Ambiguity: Finding the Best Solution to the Clearing Problem: Finding the ``best'' solution

+One can observe that this third solution is strictly worse than the previous two solutions. \end{proof}

-\section{Finding the `best' solution}
+\section{Finding the ``best'' solution}

-In this section, we discuss a wide range of different objectives that the clearing authority could realistically follow when selecting a solution in the system.
-Our main result is showing that in all these cases, the optimal solution is not only hard to find, but also hard to reasonably approximate.
-We begin with a brief overview of the gadgets we use in our proofs.
+In this section, we discuss a wide range of realistic objective functions for selecting a solution in out networks.
+We show that for these objectives, the optimal solution is even hard to reasonably approximate.
+The details of these proofs are discussed in Appendix \ref{App:A}.